©2001 by P. Blaha, K. Schwarz and J. Luitz

 Check for ghostbands or EIGENVALUES BELOW XX messages

-Adjust your Energy-parameters for this ATOM and L (or use -in1new switch), check RMTs !!!
+Adjust your Energy-parameters for this ATOM and L, check RMTs !!!

 - The message above tells you that the problem is for an eigenvalue at an

 energy of 1.12 Ry , for the first atom and angular

 - Next inspect the case.scf1 file and check the corresponding energy

 parameters for this atom and l-value: A line like:

 :E2_0001: E( 2)= 0.3000 E(BOTTOM)= -0.066 E(TOP)= -200.000